 A study of British literature after World War II, including poetry, fiction, and drama, with emphasis on the cultural and historical context.
-Category R
+Category B.

 ENGL 320.
-African American Literature.
+Black Literature in the United States.
 3 Hours.

-This course intends to study in some depth a selection of African American writing from the twentieth century.
-Questions of origins, conceptual models, and the constitution of African American culture will be addressed.
-Readings will stress the diversity and multiplicity of African American literature.
-Successful completion of this course satisfied the Cultures and Peoples requirement for graduation.
+A study of selected writings by Black identified writers working primarily in the twentieth and twenty first centuries.
+Questions of origins, conceptual models, and the constitution of Black culture in the U.S. will be addressed.
+Readings will stress the diversity and multiplicity of Black literature in the U.S. Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.
 Category C. Prerequisite: Any 200-level ENGL course with a D or better.

 ENGL 321.
-American Literature Pre-Civil War.
+Antebellum Abolition Literature.
 3 Hours.

 American literature up to the Civil War.
-Category C.
+Category C. Prerequisite: Any 200-level ENGL course with a D or better.